bteger508/MarineTraffic/README.md

 # MarineTraffic
 Final project for CS 418
-By: Austin Hespe && Ben Eger
+By: Austin Hespe and Ben Eger

+*Special thanks to Professor Nicolas Renet for providing the AIS data files and tile_map.js, a small script for mapping coordinates to GUI map tiles.*

 To set up the project, add the MarineTraffic-main folder to your work directory.
 Then, unzip the MarineTraffic-main folder to reveal all of the subfolders and files.

 ## Root Directiory